 I think I had more scenes with both of them than anyone else.
 The runners-up to them would be my dear old friend Ethan Phillips, who I met when we were both doing hit plays in New York in 1977.
 That was a great relationship, because Neelix annoyed The Doctor and it was fun to play that.
 And Robbie McNeil, I had some really nice stuff with Tom Paris.
 After Kes went, he became The Doctor’s teacher and part-time medical assistant.
 However, I’m happiest about making the suggestion for the relationship between The Doctor and Seven.
 I feel I would have had the scenes with Kate anyway, they would have been a part of the producers’ initial concept for where my character would go.
 I think I may have exerted some influence over my own destiny in terms of The Doctor and Seven of Nine’s relationship.

-RP: Well, first of all, there’s a lot of teasing about them ending up together, but I’m only kidding about that.
+Robert Picardo: Well, first of all, there’s a lot of teasing about them ending up together, but I’m only kidding about that.
 I think it would not have been appropriate at all, it’s much better to have the audience wish for something than for it to actually happen.
 I do not wish that we ended up together.
 I do think it was a little strange that they paired her with Chakotay at the last minute [laughs], but that’s okay.
 The Doctor had plenty of romance for a hologram over seven years.
-At one point at the end of season two or early in season three, the other male cast members actually complained that The Doctor had been kissed by beautiful women more often than any of the other actors [laughs].
+At one point at the end of Season 3 or early in Season 3, the other male cast members actually complained that The Doctor had been kissed by beautiful women more often than any of the other actors [laughs].

 I was in a popular movie called Innerspace in the 1980s.
 I played a macho character that has to impersonate the lead of the movie, played by Martin Short.
 During the sequence where they take my facial features and put them on Martin Short, I’m supposed to have the soul of a nerdy, frightened weakling inside the body of a powerful character.
 When I had to be Martin Short inside my body, I suggested to the director that he should shoot Marty reading the scenes so I could watch his performance and take from it what I could.